Good to know

 - Protect your ticket from light and humidity, and avoid leaving it in the sunshine.

-Open all the year, the Paléo Shop proposes a wide panel of Festival merchandising as well as banners and CD's.
-It is situated on the same place as the Festival at Rte de St-Cergue 310 in Nyon.
+Open all the year, the Paléo Shop proposes a wide panel of Festival merchandising: clothes, bags & goodies.
+It is situated on the same place as the Festival at Route de Saint-Cergue 310 in Nyon.

 CH - 1260 NYON 1